-- Once you have made changes to the files and media that have been identified as needing optimization, you can re-run the Real Browser report to see the impact of your performance improvements.
+- After you have made changes to the files and media that have been identified as needing optimization, you can re-run the Real Browser report to see the impact of your performance improvements.

 The content in this guide comes from a .conf21 session, one of the thousands of Splunk resources available to help users succeed.
 In addition, these Splunk resources might help you understand and implement this use case:

 These additional Splunk resources might help you understand and implement these recommendations: